hirosh7/jenkins_sample/docs/tomcat_setup.rst

 ..
 Warning::

-   You can name this directory anything you want but be sure there's not a directory with the same name in the contain in the path where you plan to copy it
+   You can name this directory anything you want but be sure there's not a directory with the same name in the container in the path where you plan to copy it

 Copy the **tomcat-users.xml** file from its location in the Tomcat container to the **extras** directory you just created on the host machine.